-This is an older tweet, though Daren Willman popped it back out there last night during the WBC, and I couldn’t help but notice the familiar names:
+This is an updated version of an older tweet, though Daren Willman popped it back out there tonight, and I couldn’t help but notice the familiar names:

 Of course, the first one I noticed is the current Cubs reliever.
 Carl Edwards Jr. is on the list for his nastiness in 2016, which suggests very good things for his near-term future.
 But you already knew that.

 It’s also interesting to see old friend Carlos Marmol on there (you didn’t forget how absurdly good he was at his peak, did you?), and to see the Aroldis Chapman shows up three times, but not for 2016.
 (That Michael Wuertz season came the year after he was traded by the Cubs to the A’s, when he posted a 2.63 ERA over 78.2 innings with stellar peripherals thanks to going slider crazy … and then broke.)

 Oh, while looking back on these relievers, I came upon a fun fact: that 2010 Marmol season was the Cubs’ best by a reliever since 2008 by WAR (2.7), and was tied with Chapman’s 2016 season as the 14th best reliever season in baseball since 2008.